Stabilizer Approximation III: Maximum Cut: Discussion

 \section{Discussion}

 The stabilizer formalism is utilized to find approximate solutions of the Max-Cut problem.
 Quite unexpectedly, this leads to an elegant construction heuristic, which perfectly integrates the EC and DEC approaches together.
+The relation between Max-Cut and the Ising model naturally leads to an approximation ratio of at least $1/2$.
 For diverse instances, the new heuristic outperforms the improved versions of the SG algorithm, and can even compete with the renowned GW algorithm based on SDP.
-Although we are unable to derive a constant approximation ratio for it, its elegancy and remarkable performance indicates that it would be ``fast, simple and effective in practice''~\cite{Kahruman-2007}.
+Its elegancy and remarkable performance indicates that it would be ``fast, simple and effective in practice''~\cite{Kahruman-2007}.

 Why would the stabilizer formalism, a formalism developed for quantum computation specifically, finds use in such a classical problem as Max-Cut?
 The answer is very simple: the classical world is just a special limit of the quantum world.
 In principle, all classical problems could be lifted to a proper quantized version.
 A typical example is the quantum lifting of the Max-kSAT problem to the k-LOCAL HAMILTONIAN problem~\cite{Kitaev-2002}.
 Quantum thinking for the lifted problem could provide new ideas and approaches for the original problem.
 The stabilizer heuristic presented here is just a manifestation of such a logic.